SeanShubin/documentation/stable-dependencies.md

 - How many people have used it
 - How long it has been in use
 - How often it is used
-- Having a bounded scope, and being complete within the scope
+- Having a bounded scope, and being complete within that scope
 - Lack of superior alternatives, in spite of sufficient exploration

 ## Continuous Integration